A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Theoretical Results

+We note that the feasible region depends on the decision-maker's cutoff $\bar p$, which in turn depends on their relative valuation of false positive and false negative classifications, $k$.
+In particular, when $k$ is either very large or close to 0, the set of feasible error rates shrinks to include only those corresponding to no positive classifications or no negative classifications.

-\end{corollary} \begin{remark} The ROC curves correspond to the Bayes optimal score $p^* = \mathbb{E}[Y|X,A]$, which needs to be estimated in practice. \end{remark} We close the section with a discussion of how data contributes to fairness feasibility, as illustrated by Theorem \ref{characterizaton} and Figure \ref{fig2}.
-Note that the intersection of the half-spaces defined in \eqref{npv-ppv-thm} are fixed by given parameters: $\beta_L$ and $\beta_H$ through the population base rates, and $\bar p$ through the decision-maker's relative loss $k$ from false positives.
-If the lines corresponding to those half-spaces intersect between 0 and 1, then what determines fairness feasibility is the height of the ROC curves.
+Data quality also contributes to the feasibility of enforcing both fairness criteria, as illustrated by Theorem \ref{characterizaton} and Figure \ref{fig2}.
+Note that the intersection of the half-spaces defined in \eqref{npv-ppv-thm} are fixed by given parameters: $\beta_L$, $\beta_H$, and $\bar p$.
+Beyond these, what determines the size of the feasible region is the height of the ROC curves.

 Higher ROC curves correspond to more accurate predictions, which can be achieved by including more informative features $X$.
 This expands the region $S(H) \cap S(L)$ and thus always weakens the constraints dictating whether equal error rates and calibration are compatible in a given setting.
 Therefore, increasing the quality of data that an algorithm can access promotes our notions of fairness, whereas removing data compromises them.